jjvanzon/JJs-Reference-Architecture/code-style.md

 | `Never...`      |                       |
 | `Only...`       |                       |

 A prefix might not always be put at the beginning.
-If it looks better, it might be put somewhere else:
+If it looks better, you might put it somewhere else:

     LinesAreCopied